javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 return
  (some + long + expression + or + whatever * f(a) + f(b))
 ```
-That doesn't work, because JavaScript assumes a semicolon after `return`.
-That'll work the same as:
+It won't work because JavaScript will automatically insert a semicolon after return, assuming it's the end of the line.
+So, the code actually becomes:

 ```js
 return*!*;*/!*
  (some + long + expression + or + whatever * f(a) + f(b))
 ```

-So, it effectively becomes an empty return.
+Now, what you have is an empty return.

-If we want the returned expression to wrap across multiple lines, we should start it at the same line as `return`.
-Or at least put the opening parentheses there as follows:
+If we want the returned expression to wrap across multiple lines, we should start it at the same line as `return`, or at least place the opening parentheses there.
+This makes it clear that the line is not complete until the closing parentheses is provided:

 ```js
 return (